SharathHarish/TeachMe/README.md

-Sure 👍
-Below is the complete, copy-paste ready README.md code exactly as it should be uploaded to GitHub.

-You can select all → copy → paste into README.md → commit.

----

 # 📚 Teacher–Student Appointment System

 A web-based **Teacher–Student Appointment Management System** built using **HTML, CSS, JavaScript**, and **Firebase**.
 This project enables students to request appointments with teachers, teachers to manage and respond to those requests, and administrators to control users and system data.